Skip to main content

 • Using local contractors to carry out these works and develop skills.

 Project teams will be asked to specifically report against Welsh Government's Sustainable Land Management Objectives, where they apply.
-These should be included in the applications and are set out in the draft agriculture bill and listed below:
+These must be included in the applications as set out in the Agriculture (Wales) Act 2023 and listed below:

 • Production of food and other goods in a sustainable manner;